-Is it Time to Review Your Employee Total Rewards Package?
+Is it Time For an Employee Total Rewards Program Review?

 We’ve had clients say to us, “The younger generation doesn’t understand the value of our benefits package and we’re losing them to slightly higher base salary offers.
 We know the competition’s total package is not as strong as ours!”

 We have also heard, “They’re leaving for similar pay, but they had a flexible schedule with us and will miss out on the training opportunities offered here!”

 One of the frequent challenges we see is the opportunity for organizations to better communicate their total rewards package during recruitment and performance reviews so that employees have a clearer picture of how the organization values their time, effort, and work contributions.

 WorldatWork’s Total Rewards Model is comprised of five elements: